 In order to un-mount a partition you should take the following steps:

 - 1. Select a partition on the Disk Map. - 2.
-Select in the Main Menu: Partition > Remove Drive Letter.
+Call a context menu for the selected object by the right mouse click, then select Remove Drive Letter.